lepetitglacon/category_treebuilder/README.md

 ## Install

 > :warning: Do not install this extension in production environnement ! :warning: <br>
-> This extension is still in development phase, it might ruin your category folder structure or delete all your categories
+> This extension is still under development, it might ruin your category folder structure or delete all your categories
 > Install at your own risks

 ### Manual install
 1. Download the extension.
-2. Put the extension in a root folder of your TYPO3 site. `ex. "packages"`
+2. Put the extension in a root folder of your TYPO3 site. ex. `/packages`
-3. In your root composer.json add the following
+3. In your root `composer.json` add the following
 ```json
 	"repositories": [
 		{